kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 ./installation/cmd/run.sh
 ```

-This script sets up default parameters, starts Minikube, builds the Kyma-Installer, generates local configuration, creates the Installation custom resource, and sets up Installer.
-Subsequent sections provide a detailed description of each step.
+This script sets up default parameters, starts Minikube, builds Kyma-Installer, generates local configuration, creates the Installation custom resource, and sets up Installer.
+Subsequent sections provide a detailed description of each step, in the order in which the `run.sh` script triggers them.

 You can execute the `installation/cmd/run.sh` script with the following parameters:

 - `--skip-minikube-start` which skips execution of the `installation/scripts/minikube.sh` script.
 See the **Start Minikube** section for more details.
-- `--vm-driver` which points to either `virtualbox` or `hiperkit` depending on your operating system.
+- `--vm-driver` which points to either `virtualbox` or `hiperkit`, depending on your operating system.

 The following snippet is the main element of the `run.sh` script: